by Mary Foran

 Mistletoes are in the order of Santalales, and European mistletoe is of the species Viscum Album.
 It is the only species of the plant native to the British Isles and much of Europe.

-A separate species, Viscum cruciatum, occurs in Southwest Spain and Southern Portugal, as well as in Morocco, North Africa.
+A separate species, Viscum cruciatum, occurs in Southwestern Spain and Southern Portugal, as well as in Morocco, North Africa.

 There is an eastern mistletoe native to North America called Phoradendron Leucarpum which belongs to a distant genus of the family Santalaceae.
 Viscum has been introduced to California.